Carla-de-Beer/TensorFlow/Keras Projects/CNN Landscape Classifier/README.md

 * forest
 * polar.

-This project was inspired by and based on the Coursera course: *Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning*.
+This project was inspired by and based on an example project of the Coursera course: *Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning*.

 Resources:
 * Images sourced from Pixabay: https://pixabay.com